Where Do Box Turtles Lay Eggs?

 Box turtles are often kept as pets, but it is important to remember that they are wild animals and should be treated with respect.
 It is illegal to take box turtles from the wild and they should only be purchased from reputable pet stores or breeders.
 Additionally, it is important to provide your box turtle with a safe and comfortable enclosure and to ensure that it is fed a nutritious diet.

-Read Also: Do All Red Eared Slider Turtles Have Salmonella?
+Read Also: How Old Of Red Eared Slider Turtles?

 Signs of a Healthy Box Turtle